jadidhaque360/csvmysqlpython/README.md

 2>For database,I am using MySQL workbench, preferably try in that, install mysql workbench give username, password of your choice.
 In MySQL workbench,create a schema/database.

 3>In the books.py make sure to make the changes to host,port,user,password,database as per your mysql settings.
-The database name can be the same as the one created earlier, host name and port id is 'localhost' and 3306 by default.
+The database name can be the same as the one created earlier, host name and port id is 'localhost' and 3306 by default. ps, I have also put the csv files in main folder if you want to just run it in the same folder

 4>run the program